gisewaltzer/Tech-Blog/README.md

   ## Installation

-  To install necessary dependencies, type the following command into the terminal:
+   In order to install the necessary dependencies: input the following at the Terminal:

   > npm init -y